 For though we walk in the flesh, we do not war according to the flesh.
 For the weapons of our warfare are not of the flesh… but divinely powerful for the destruction of fortresses…we are taking every thought captive to the obedience of Christ.
 (2 Corinthians 10:3-5)

-If so, I hope you will join me again later this month, and I will share with you 7 Divine evidences of a D(devoted) personality.
+If so, I hope you will join me again later this month, and I will share with you 7 Divine pieces of evidence of a D(devoted) personality.

 In the interim, answer me this question.
 Are there negative personality traits that you need to be more aware of as you seek to live for Christ?
 Please share in the comments below.
 Until next time…